dxps/go_playground/go_gcp_pubsub/readme.md

 ### The Service Account

-To use it, you need to have a _GCP Service Account_ with the appropriate Pub/Sub roles.
+To use it, you need to have a _GCP Service Account_ with the appropriate Pub/Sub roles.<br/>
 And pass to the sample a reference to the JSON file that contains the private key.

-To export it in the current shell (and have it visibile in any child shell) use:
+To export it in the current shell (to have it visibile in any child shell) use:
 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/gcp-service-account.json
 ```